KennyOliver/FlavorLang/README.md

 # 🌶️ **FlavorLang** &mdash; _Cook 'n' Code_

-**FlavorLang** is a programming language designed around the art of cooking.
-From adding ingredients to stirring or baking, you can create programs as flavorful as your imagination.
-With a unique set of **flags** that influence program behavior, FlavorLang combines utility, creativity, and fun!
+**FlavorLang** is a language designed around the art of cooking.
+From adding ingredients to cooking & serving, you can create programs as flavorful as your imagination.
+With a unique set of keywords, FlavorLang combines utility, creativity, and fun!

 ---